arcium-hq/examples/coinflip/README.md

 ### The Trustless Randomness Problem

-**Conceptual Challenge**: In traditional online systems, randomness comes from somewhere - a server, an oracle, your browser's `Math.random()`.
+**Conceptual Challenge**: In traditional online systems, randomness comes from somewhere - a server, a third-party service, your browser's `Math.random()`.
 Each source requires trusting that entity:
 - **Server-generated**: Trust the operator doesn't rig outcomes
-- **VRF Oracles** (Switchboard, Pyth): Trust the oracle is honest (though cryptographically verifiable)
+- **Third-party service**: Trust the service provider is honest
 - **Client-side**: Trust the player doesn't inspect and manipulate

 **The Question**: Can we generate randomness where NO single party can predict or bias the outcome?